 Throughout the book, David shares recipes to go along with the story.
 He describes these brownies as having the ability to “help open some doors” for him in Paris.
 Not only did the book offer a glimpse into my Parisian fantasy life, but it shared some delicious recipes to go along with the story.

-Another of my favourite David Lebovitz books is “The Perfect Scoop” This book is filled with delicious ice-cream flavours, toppings and cones.
+Another of my favourite David Lebovitz books is "The Perfect Scoop" This book is filled with delicious ice-cream flavours, toppings, and cones.
 Anyone that has taken a look through the recipes on this site would realise I have a BIG soft spot for ice cream!
 Speaking of which... have you tried my Licorice Ice Cream yet?
 This ice cream is NEXT LEVEL yumminess!

 Other Thermomix Chocolate Brownie Recipes

-Even though my family don’t eat desserts I love brownies!
+Even though my family doesn't eat desserts I love brownies!
 Below I have provided a picture and link to two of my favourite brownie recipes.
 The first was made for my husband as he loves peppermint crisp bars, so I made him a Chocolate Peppermint Brownie.

 Caramel Brownie Recipe Tips